solidusio/solidus/guides/shipping.md

 * New York
 * Los Angeles

-and you work with 3 deliverers (Shipping Methods):
+and you work with 3 carriers (Shipping Methods):

 * FedEx
 * DHL